telent/liminix/doc/tutorial.rst

 For the next example, we're going to install onto an actual hardware device.
-These steps have been tested using a GL-iNet GL-MT300A, which has been chosen for the purpose because it's cheap and easy to unbrick.
+These steps have been tested using a GL-iNet GL-MT300A, which has been chosen for the purpose because it's cheap and easy to unbrick if necessary

+.. warning:: There is always a risk of rendering your device
+	     unbootable by flashing it with an image that doesn't work.
+The GL-MT300A has a builtin "debrick" procedure in the boot monitor and is also comparatively simple to attach serial cables to (soldering not required), so it is lower-risk than some devices.
 Using some other Liminix-supported MIPS hardware device also *ought* to work here, but you accept the slightly greater bricking risk if it doesn't.

 You may want to acquire a `USB TTL serial cable
 <https://cpc.farnell.com/ftdi/ttl-232r-rpi/cable-debug-ttl-232-usb-rpi/dp/SC12825?st=usb%20to%20uart%20cable>`_